mikebenfield/redwood/README.md

 ## Bugs and limitations

 Redwood uses half precision floats, and it currently uses only the AVX2 instructions to do so.
-So, you'll need an x86-64 system, you'll need `gcc` or `clang` as an assembler, and if you run on a system without AVX2 instructions, Redwood will just crash.
+So, you'll need an x86-64 system, you'll need `clang` as an assembler, and if you run on a system without AVX2 instructions, Redwood will just crash.

 Of course, the other limitation of half precision floats is that there are only a few bits of precision and exponent.
 If your features have values above 65519,